Bradford

 For 50 years Bradford has had an Ice Arena at Little Horton Lane, providing the city and further afield with a venue for public skating, ice hockey and syncronised skating.

-Since 1983, the city has been the location of the National Media Museum, originally called the National Museum of Film, Photography and Television.
+Since 1983, the city has been the location of what is now the National Science and Media Museum, originally called the National Museum of Film, Photography and Television.

-Adjacent to the City Hall is City Park, a regenerated area with lake and fountains providing a modern focal point for the city.
+Adjacent to the City Hall is Centenary Square, a regenerated city park area with lake and fountains providing a modern focal point for Bradford.

 City features